 - Western Association of Schools and Colleges

-If your educational institute is not accredited by one of the above organizations, you may still qualify for a CPA license in Tennessee if:
+If your educational institute is not accredited by one of the above organizations, you may still qualify to become a CPA in Tennessee if:

 Enroll in a graduate program at an accredited institution.